 To be sure, the legislation has little to offer those who consider border security and the enforcement of immigration law to be top priorities.
 The Senate Judiciary Committee rejected nearly every proposed amendment to the bill that would have meaningfully strengthened its border-security provisions.
 Nearly all of the (meager) enforcement measures the bill does include can simply be waived or altered as the DHS secretary sees fit.
 And given that the Obama administration is currently using its executive authority to prevent the enforcement of the law as written, that will almost certainly continue if the Gang’s bill becomes law, critics argue.

 “Our union has been telling America and Congress that ICE and DHS officials are ignoring public safety, the agency’s law-enforcement mission, and the laws enacted by Congress — carrying out their own personal, political agendas,” Crane told members of the House Judiciary Committee last week.
-He cited the recent scandal surrounding the IRS targeting of conservative political groups as another example of the federal bureaucracy’s acting as if it is above the law.
+He cited the recent scandal surrounding the

 Sessions, a leading opponent of the Gang of Eight legislation, said President Obama’s decision to meet with a group of illegal immigrants last week, while continuing to ignore the officers charged with enforcing immigration law, “says it all” about the administration’s attitude.